- Last Updated: 08 September 2020 08 September 2020

 All administrators shall inform the Office of Community Relations whenever they or anyone in their building or department is contacted by the media.
 If the topic is sensitive or significant, administrators will notify the Superintendent directly and immediately.

 District employees are encouraged to cooperate with media representatives.

 When a School District employee is contacted by a representative of the media for a comment or interview on a subject related to the employee’s area of expertise, the employee shall respond in a manner that is accurate and factual.
-If the employee is not able to respond accurately or the inquiry does not relate to the employee’s area of responsibility, the employee shall refer the inquiry to the appropriate administrator.
+If the employee is not able to respond accurately or the inquiry does not relate to the employee’s area of responsibility, the employee shall refer the inquiry to the appropriate administrator or a supervisor.

 In all cases, the employee shall:

-- Attempt to inform his or her supervisor of the media request prior to releasing information.
-In the event it is not possible to reach the supervisor before release of information and to accommodate the media in a timely manner, the employee shall notify the supervisor immediately following the media contact.
+- • Attempt to inform his or her administrator/supervisor of the media request prior to releasing information.
+In the event it is not possible to reach the administrator/supervisor before the release of information and to accommodate the media in a timely manner, the employee shall notify the administrator/supervisor immediately following the media contact.